-- 1. Maintain the small-town character of the jurisdiction by avoiding developments that would alter its character. - 2.
+- 1. Encourage new development to be harmonious with the surrounding natural landscape. - 2.
 Support land uses, densities, and regulations that result in efficient development patterns. - 3.
-Recognize the critical role that farmland, open space, historical architecture, scenic vistas, land-and riverscapes, natural resources and designated features, scenic roads, archeological and cultural features play in defining and enhancing the community's distinctive rural character. - 4.
-Recognize that active agricultural lands and forestry land uses in the community helps realize vision for the future. - 5.
-Encourage the preservation of agricultural fields in the community from encroachment by incompatible development. - 6.
-Development including roadways, driveways, and buildings on steep slopes be done to minimize soil erosion, disruption of important wildlife habitat, and to keep maintenance costs for roads and waste disposal systems to a minimum. - 7.
-Recognize that sensitive environmental features such as lowlands, floodplains, wetlands, and steep slopes are extremely important in helping to define the distinctive character and scenic beauty of the community. - 8.
-Recognize that ridge tops are important groundwater recharge areas.
-Concentrated sources of pollution should not be allowed in these areas. - 9.
+Recognize the critical role that farmland, open space, historical architecture, scenic vistas, land-and riverscapes, natural resources and designated features, scenic roads, archeological, and cultural features play in defining and enhancing the community's distinctive rural character. - 4.
+Encourage the protection of active agricultural lands and forestry in the community as this land use helps realize the vision for the future. - 5.
+Encourage the preservation agricultural fields in the community from encroachment by incompatible development (limiting crop field fragmentation). - 6.
+Encourage the preservation of green space and environmentally sensitive areas. - 7.
+Avoid disturbance to wetlands, shorelands, and floodplains and discourage disturbance to other environmentally sensitive areas and corridors. - 8.
+Development including roadways, driveways, and buildings on steep slopes should be avoided to minimize soil erosion, disruption of important wildlife habitat, and to keep maintenance costs for foundations, roads, utilities, and waste disposal systems to a minimum. - 9.
+Recognize that sensitive environmental features such as lowlands, floodplains, wetlands, and steep slopes are extremely important in helping to define the distinctive character and scenic beauty of the community. - 10.
 Recognize that while flat valley bottoms are often the most desirable areas for new development, theses areas frequently contain highly productive and irreplaceable agricultural soils.
-Therefore, care must be taken to ensure that development occurs on the least productive valley soils. - 10.
-The community will require all proposed public recreational development to conform to all of the policies in this Comprehensive Plan, particularly those aimed at protecting the agricultural character and farm vitality of the community. - 11.
-For new development in the community, surface water run-off shall be minimized and detained on site if possible or practicable.
-If it is not possible to detain water on site, down stream improvements to the channel may be required of the developer to prevent flooding caused by the project.
-The natural state of watercourses, swales, floodways, wetlands, or right-of-ways should be maintained as nearly as possible.
+Therefore, care must be taken to ensure that development occurs on the least productive valley soils. - 11.
+The community will require all proposed public recreational development to conform to all of the policies in this Comprehensive Plan, particularly those aimed at protecting the agricultural character and farm vitality of the community. - 12.
+Encourage the use of conservation design strategies for rural residential development in appropriate areas.